i7242/i7242.github.io/README.md

 Hi, welcome to my blog.

 Currently, I'm a master student in computer science in SUNY at Buffalo.
-I'm interested in Computer Vision, Computational Geometry, and Software Development to implement these thecniques in industry.
+I'm interested in Software Development & Computer Vision.
 Besides, I'm a mechanical engineer with expertise in coordinate metrology & precision engineering.

 Please feel free to contact me.